Road ahead for Congress more challenging than ever before: Sonia Gandhi | Politics

 ''We will not allow them to damage the bonds of amity and harmony that have sustained and enriched our diverse society for centuries,'' she told party MPs of both Lok Sabha and Rajya Sabha.

-The meeting of the Congress Parliamentary Party, the first one being held after the party's debacle in recent assembly elections in five states, is being attended by former prime minister Manmohan Singh and former Congress chief Rahul Gandhi, besides all party MPs in both houses of Parliament.
+The meeting of the Congress Parliamentary Party, the first one being held after the party's debacle in recent assembly elections in five states, was attended by former prime minister Manmohan Singh and former Congress chief Rahul Gandhi, besides all party MPs in both houses of Parliament.

 The Congress has been seeking to corner the government on the issue of inflation and rise in prices of petrol, diesel and LPG gas.